World stocks post record highs as bond yields ease

 "People are now waiting for earning season, which should give us more visibility on the outlook and whether the significant market performance we've seen is logical and sustainable," he said.

-JPMorgan Chase & Co. and Goldman Sachs Group Inc are among U.S. companies reporting on Wednesday.
+JPMorgan Chase & Co.
+(JPM.N) and Goldman Sachs Group Inc (GS.N) are among U.S. companies reporting on Wednesday.

 Deutsche Bank's equity strategists expects S&P 500 earnings to come in 7.5% above consensus, well above the historical average of 4% but lower than in the previous three quarters.